clp-research/slurk/docs/slurk_bots_events.rst

 - ``broadcast(bool, optional)``: ``True`` if the message should be transmitted to all connected users. ``False`` otherwise
 - ``html(bool, optional)``: ``True`` if special html formatting should be applied to a message.
 This requires ``send_html_message`` permissions. ``False`` otherwise.

-Messages cause an event on the server side that can be handled by bots as follows:
+Messages cause an event on the server side that can be handled by bots:

 .. code-block:: python